ghostdogpr/caliban/vuepress/docs/docs/optimization.md

 This is possible in Caliban using the `ZQuery` data type.

 ## Introducing ZQuery
-A `ZQuery[R, E, A]` is a purely functional description of an effectual query that may contain requests from one or more data sources.
+A `ZQuery[R, E, A]` is a purely functional description of an effectual query that may contain requests to one or more data sources.
 Similarly to `ZIO[R, E, A]`, it requires an environment `R`, may fail with an `E` or succeed with an `A`.
 All requests that do not need to be performed sequentially will automatically be batched, allowing for aggressive data source specific optimizations.
 Requests will also automatically be deduplicated and cached.

 This allows for writing queries in a high level, compositional style, with confidence that they will automatically be optimized.
 For example, consider the following query from a user service.